micha1805/miniTutoGitGithub/README.md

 git switch main
 ```

-then merge into it the branch you were working on :
+then merge the branch you were workingon into the main branch :

 ```bash
 git merge myNewBigFeature